When your whole world depends on productivity, every little bit counts

-A healthy cow supplemented with Posilac® produces an average of 10 more pounds of milk per day¹.
-In addition to other sound production practices, dairy producers supplement cows with Posilac to help produce a little more milk while using fewer resources.
-And a little more milk means a more successful dairy business and a more abundant food supply for an ever-growing global population—all while providing quality, nutritious dairy foods for families around the world.
+A healthy cow supplemented with Posilac® produces an average of [10 more pounds] of milk per day.1 In addition to other sound production practices, dairy producers supplement cows with Posilac® to help produce a little more milk while using fewer resources.

-- All major global dairy importers allow the import and sale of US dairy products and meat from cows supplemented with Posilac®.
+• All major global dairy importers allow the import and sale of US dairy products and meat from cows supplemented with Posilac®4

-- Specific to human safety, regulatory authorities, together with their scientific assessment bodies in more than 50 countries, including Australia, Canada, the Commission of the European Communities (Committee for Veterinary Medicinal Products), South Korea, and the United States, have determined that milk and meat from cows supplemented with rbST are safe for consumption by people of all ages4.
+• Regulatory authorities, together with their scientific assessment bodies in more than 50 countries, including Australia, Canada, the Commission of the European Communities (Committee for Veterinary Medicinal Products), South Korea, and the United States, have determined that milk and meat from cows supplemented with rbST are safe for consumption by people of all ages4.
 A thriving dairy means everything to dairy producers and their families.
-In much the same way, what their farms produce is also vital to our future.
+What their farms produce is also vital to our future.

 Important Safety Information